ko-bra/color-detection-events/README.md

 - MySQL

 SQLite is enabled by default, to use MySQL set the MYSQL_* environment variables.</br>

-:warning: Warning: Events are lost on container stop unless a volume is mounted to the directory containing `/etc/events/events.db`
+:warning: Warning when using SQLite: Events are lost on container stop unless a volume is mounted to the directory containing `/etc/events/events.db`
 ### Environment Variables
 The following environment variables can be set on container run.
 The `MYSQL_*` variables are optional.
 | Key             | Description         | Type |